LGBTQ+ Gynae Stories

 One of the most common stories that struck a chord in my Whose Menopause? project was the unequal and inequitable experiences of my LGBTQ+ group when accessing our healthcare system with gynaecological complaints.
 We didn’t have time to explore this in detail given the scope of the workshops, but it was something that came up in our work - and we all wanted to go back to.

 Just as I was coming to the end of the Whose Menopause? project and sorting all the zine and exhibitions out, my Mum got poorly very quickly, and died within eight weeks from cancer.
 They couldn’t work out where her primary was before she died, but they suspected it was vulvar cancer.
-Conversations with my Mum in the hospice showed me her lack of knowledge about how to check herself and she didn’t even know where her vulva was.
+Conversations with Mum highlighted she didn’t know how to check herself and she didn’t know where her vulva was.
 Being unable to label our own anatomy and the stigma that exists around using proper language for things like vaginas and vulvas is a real issue.
 It’s become increasingly more important for me to look into where this problem came from historically, given what happened to Mum.
+(By the way, if you don’t know how to check yourself, here’s a good starting point).